matloff/fasteR/README.md

 column that are 0.

 A technical point:  Why did we need the explicit call to **print**?
-Didn't we see earlier that just typing an expression at the R '>' prompt will automatically print out the value of the expression?
+Didn't we say earlier that just typing an expression at the R '>' prompt will automatically print out the value of the expression?
 Ah yes -- but we are not at the R prompt here!
+Yes, in the expanded form above, that would be at the prompt, but inside the **for** loop we are not at the prompt, even though **for** call had been made at the prompt.

 We probably have forgotten which column is which, so let's see: